xhuliano98/PSoC-6-BLE_HeartRate/README.md

 ### PPG EduKit

-ThePPGEduKitisadevicedesignedatVUBbytheETRODepartmentoftheFacultyofEngineering and is used to obtain the PPG signal using two different sensor setups, but in our case we used the one that obtains the signal through some analog modules with user-tunable analog conditioning stages, which use one photodetector and three different wavelengths (green, red and infrared) [8].
+The PPG EduKit is a device designed at VUB by the ETRO Department of the Faculty of Engineering and is used to obtain the PPG signal using two different sensor setups, but in our case we used the one that obtains the signal through some analog modules with user-tunable analog conditioning stages, which use one photodetector and three different wavelengths (green, red and infrared) [8].
 This setup will be explained in detail how does it work later in this chapter.
-On the PPG EduKit there isalsoaLCDdisplayforreal-timeplottingofthePPGsignalorthecalculatedheartrateandbloodrate saturation and a LED Driver that is used to power up the three different wavelengths on the LEDs analog module.
+On the PPG EduKit there is also a LCD display for real-time plotting of the PPG signal or the calculated heart rate and blood oxygen saturation and a LED Driver that is used to power up the three different wavelengths on the LEDs analog module.
 Finally, it has a temperature sensor (MAX30205) to measure the temperature of the user and a generic push-button (SW1) and a RGB LED (neopixel), which can be programmed by the user asdesired.

 The shape and pinout of the PPG EduKit is an Arduino lookalike, but it operates with a logic level voltage of 3V3 instead of 5V that usually Arduino microcontrollers use.
 A PSOC 6 prototyping board is connected underneath the PPG EduKit with an Arduino-to-PSOC6 bridge board.

-The current generated by the photodetector in the LEDs analog module is converted to voltage and amplified by the Transimpedance Amplifier (TIA) module, highlighted with green colorat Figure

-5. In the TIA module there is a 20KOhm potentiometer (blue box) and a 22 KOhm resistor R1, which areusedtoyieldthebestsignalqualityforREDandIRlight.AftertheTIAmodule,theamplifiedvoltage isfilteredfirstbyafirstorderhighband-passfilter(HPFmoduleshownwithyellowoutlineatFigure
+The current generated by the photodetector in the LEDs analog module is converted to voltage and amplified by the Transimpedance Amplifier (TIA) module, highlighted with green colorat Figure 5.
+In the TIA module there is a 20KOhm potentiometer (blue box) and a 22 KOhm resistor R1, which are used to yield the best signal quality for RED and IR light.
+After the TIA module, the amplified voltage is filtered first by a first order high band-passfilter(HPF module shown with yellow outline at Figure 1) and then by a low band-pass filter(LPF module shown with purple outline at Figure 5).Thisfiltering removes the noise and the DC (direct current) component.

-1. andthenbyalowband-passfilter(LPFmoduleshownwithpurpleoutlineatFigure5).Thisfiltering

-removes the noise and the DC (direct current) component.
 After the two filters, an inverting amplifier, highlighted with blue color at Figure 5, amplifies and inverts the denoised PPG signal [8].

 ![](RackMultipart20211006-4-w5iuf7_html_6bf11ad34d3bfb64.jpg)